 To summarize Michigan law, if a dog bites a person or another animal, the dog may be temporarily held by another authority.
 Following a hearing, the dog may be tattooed, sterilized or destroyed.
 The owner of the attack dog may be required to post warning signs, install a tall fence, and/or maintain a significant insurance policy for potential damages.
 They may even have to do community service, pay large fines, or serve jail time, depending on the circumstances of the attack.

-Have Questions About A Michigan Dog Bite?
+Have Questions About A Dog Bite In Michigan?

 If you have questions about a Michigan dog attack incident, contact The Mike Morse Law Firm today at 855-MIKE-WINS (855-645-3946).
 There are absolutely no fees until we win for you.